When selecting 12V light bulbs for landscape lighting, they should meet the following minimum requirements:

 - If you already have lighting on your property, you may want to keep the same color temperature throughout.
 (It can look strange to use different color temperatures among nearby lights.)

-- 2700K: Most commonly used in landscape lighting (very warm and welcoming).
+- 2700K: Most common in landscape lighting (very warm and welcoming).

 - 4000K: Sometimes used for downlights from trees, because it is similar in color to moonlight.
 Others prefer warmer colors for those lights.